py5coding/py5-python-and-java/README.md

 # py5 Hybrid Programming & Processing Mode Example Code

-This repo contains example code for those looking to experiment with py5's hybrid programming and processing mode functionality.
+This repo contains example code for those looking to experiment with py5's Hybrid Programming and Processing Mode functionality.
+Both Hybrid Programming and Processing Mode allow you to combine Python and Processing code in new and exciting ways.

 ## What is py5?